 Larger than average size brad nailer, which limits work in tight spaces.

-Probably not powerful enough for certain construction jobs.
+Nails and case not included.
+It's not powerful enough for some jobs.

 Will work with 18-gauge brad nails ranging in size from 0.625 to 2 inches in length.
 Also can handle crown staples.
 Easy to adjust the depth of the nails.
 Rubber grip ensures your hands won't slip, even while using this tool for long periods.
 Can rotate exhaust air vent 360 degrees.
 Good value.